 This option solves accessibility for a multitude of disabilities, including dyslexia, poor visual acuity, and at times ADHD.

+The inability to make decisions can render users paralyzed.
 Decision fatigue, or decision paralysis, is:

 - When the fear of making an error outweighs the realistic expectation.